In our study of Malachi chapter three, we will look at the two messengers that were to come and the message that they were to bring.

 God not only tells the people He will bless them if they honor Him with the tithes but He tells them how.
 This can serve to remind us that God is not only the Creator but He is also the Sustainer.

-'Then all the nations will call you blessed, for yours will be a delightful land,' says the Lord Almighty.
+"All nations will call you happy, for you will be a land of delights," says ADONAI-Tzva'ot.

 Why does God bless the obedient even today?
 The answer is simple and is given in this verse.
 God blesses His people when they are obedient because He wants others to see His love.
 This brings glory to His name and leads others to want a relationship with Him.